 Jennifer Sorensen, J.D.
-253.566.5053 / jsorensen@tacomacc.edu
+253-566-5053 / jsorensen@tacomacc.edu

-TCC's Paralegal program prepares students for employment in the legal services as specialists who will provide assistance to attorneys or other legal professionals.
+TCC's Paralegal program prepares students for employment in the legal services field as specialists who will provide assistance to attorneys or other legal professionals.

-Students can earn an Associate in Applied Sciences (AAS) degree (Paralegal); or, with a previously earned Associate in Arts and Sciences or bachelor's degree, the student may pursue the Paralegal Pro-Certificate.
-Students who transfer from other paralegal programs should read TCC's credit transfer policy at www.tacomacc.edu/paralegal.
+Students can earn an Associate in Applied Sciences (AAS) degree (Paralegal); or, with a previously earned Associate of Arts and Sciences or Bachelor's degree, the student may pursue the Paralegal Pro-Certificate or the Limited License Legal Technician (LLLT) Preparation Certificate.
+All three programs provide the core curriculum required by the Washington State Bar Association to pursue a career as a LLLT.

+Students who transfer from other paralegal programs should read TCC's credit transfer policy at www.tacomacc.edu/ paralegal.
 Although the Associate in Applied Science degree is not a transfer degree, students interested in attending law school are encouraged to take advantage of the various law courses offered in this program.